tumblr/tumblr.php/README.md

 ``` php
 $client->getBlogInfo($blogName);
 ```
 The OAuth level is a little more complex, because it gives more access to user account.
 You need tokens which are provided only by user authorization.
-To obtain these tokens, first you need:
+To obtain these tokens, first you need to:

 - Guarantee that your application credentials are valid
 - Tell which page should the user return to
 - Redirect user to the Tumblr authorization page

-For this, let's consider you are coding the page `https://example.com/auth/tumblr`.
-You should configure your client with your application credentials, provided by [OAuth](https://www.tumblr.com/oauth/apps)
+So let's consider you are coding the page `https://example.com/auth/tumblr`.
+You must configure your client with your application credentials, provided by [OAuth](https://www.tumblr.com/oauth/apps)
 ``` php
 $client = new Tumblr\API\Client($consumerKey, $consumerSecret);
 ```